How Local Search Penalties Affect Rankings

 Low-Quality Local Content

-• Thin or Duplicate Content: Pages that add little or no unique value about local services.
+• Thin or Duplicate Content: These are pages that offer little unique value about your local services or are copied from another source.

-Manipulating links is a major red flag for local search penalties.
-For example, a plumbing business regained rankings after disavowing 70% of spammy backlinks targeting "Perth plumbers" keywords.
-This shows how risky aggressive link-building can be.
+Aggressive or manipulative link building is a major problem.
+For example, a plumbing business that regained its rankings had to disavow 70% of its spammy backlinks that were targeting “Perth plumbers” keywords.

-• Building low-quality link networks with city-specific anchor text.
+• Building low-quality links from Private Blog Networks (PBNs) with city-specific anchor text.

-• Creating artificial links from irrelevant local websites.
+• Using automated link schemes that create artificial links from irrelevant local websites.

 Effects of Penalties on Rankings, Traffic, and Visibility

-Penalties caused by issues like unnatural links or low-quality content can have a severe impact on a website’s performance.
+Penalties caused by issues like unnatural links or thin content can have a severe and immediate impact on a website’s performance.

-Local search penalties can drastically hurt a business’s online presence.
-They reduce visibility in local search results and Google Maps, often pushing businesses from prime Local Pack positions to places no one looks – like page 10 or beyond.
+Local search penalties can seriously hurt your business online.
+They reduce your visibility in the local search results and on Google Maps, often pushing you from a top spot in the Local Pack to page 10 or beyond.

 Visibility FactorVisibility Before PenaltyImpact After Penalty